kamu-49/CN_PA1/README.md

  Documentation Information:
  I have simply used the chatapp python file.
 I was unfortuantely no where close to finishing this homework, which is what I would like to talk to the professor about, which I will talk about in a little bit.
 There is a "attempts" folder in here as well.
 I worked really really hard on this and I feel like it's only appreciated (by me) if I were to keep it in the folder, but it is not at all necessary to look at.
 It's mainly just to make me feel like I didn't give up on this hw.

+ About HALF of my Rfile is not commented.
+That is because of the constant crashe and Google Cloud disconnection I suffered from.Will talk to profesor abou ttha t

  Program Features:
  Although incomplete, my program utilized a few features, such as time.sleep in order to slow down the ACK signal.
 I utilzie test cases as well that help prevent special cases from happening, such as maybe the user input is too small for information to be gathered properly.